| |

 qualities existing in various disciplines and develop it for

-archival purposes, and some will explore new issues and study
+archival purposes, and some would explore new issues and study

 entities never examined before and develop entirely new knowledge.